 Jason is a certified therapist and life coach.
 He is a great writer with compelling quotes and equally engaging captions.
-What really sets his Instagram account above the rest though, is his willingness to share his space and collaborate.
+What really sets his Instagram account above the rest though is his willingness to share his space and collaborate.
 He regularly hosts chats with other experts in their fields.
 These conversations range from relationship advice to interviews with talented comedians.

 Valorie is a life coach and best-selling author who makes frequent appearances on the Today Show.
 She mixes professional with personal images, as well as mixing in different kinds of media content.
-Our personal favourite is the “I just prayed this little prayer for you.”
+Our personal favorite is the “I just prayed this little prayer for you.”
 And all the engagement she gets from these particular posts shows her audience does too!

 Rosetta Thurman has been a life and business coach for over a decade.
 She writes engaging captions that are essentially mini blog posts.
 We tip our hat to her ability to end her posts with relevant calls to action.

 Ladajah is a restoration coach and is all about helping women heal.
 Her feed looks incredible and is perfect for her target audience.
-Her mix of content and the engagement she’s getting, shows she’s doing all the right things.
+Her mix of content and the engagement she’s getting shows she’s doing all the right things.

 Kimberly is a certified life coach who consistently gets great engagement on her Instagram.
-Kimberly is a great writer, and she is brilliant at video delivery.
-She’s also proof, yet again, you don’t need every image to be a slick, professional image to rock Instagram.
+She is a great writer, and she is brilliant at video delivery.
+She’s also proof, yet again, that you don’t need every image to be a slick, professional image to rock Instagram.
 She mixes her personal life in well with her business, making her feel accessible and incredibly approachable.